-Questions or comments about plumbing or home inspections in general?
+Do you have questions or comments about plumbing issues?
 Go “All” in and tweet us (@AIHomeInspect).

 I use the word “unconventional” in my home inspection reports quite often when it comes to an assortment of issues.
 While “unconventional” may be a positive attribute in certain circumstances and specific industries (such as successful marketing or sales campaigns), it’s virtually always considered a negative adjective for home inspectors.
 In my field, uniformity is king!